 SECTION 4 What if you are billed directly for the full cost of your covered services?

-Section 4.1 You can ask us to pay our share of the cost for covered services
+Section 4.1 You can ask us to pay for covered services

-If you have paid for your covered services, or if you have received a bill for the full cost of covered medical services, go to Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do.
+If you have paid for your covered services, or if you have received a bill for covered medical services, go to Chapter 7 (Asking us to pay a bill you have received for covered medical services or drugs) for information about what to do.